dhellmann/pymotw-3/source/pathlib/index.rst

 As the value for ``root`` in the example output shows, the operator combines the path values as they are given, and does not normalize the result when it contains the parent directory reference ``".."``.
-Extra path separators, however, are removed from the value for ``etc``.
+However, if a segment begins with the path separator it is interpreted as a new "root" reference in the same way as :func:`os.path.join`.
+Extra path separators are removed from the middle of the path value, as in the ``etc`` example here.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'pathlib_operator.py'))